jhe274/Jiachen-He.github.io/_pages/about.md

 🎓 Currently working on a Ph.D. dissertation that involves developing a **sensitive optical magnetometer using the resonant Faraday effect**.
 Additionally, extensive work has been done on Python-based systems for **synchronous data acquisition** and designing a **Merritt coil system** for active magnetic field cancellation.

-🎯 Driven by a passion for integrating machine learning, quantum technology, and engineering expertise to streamline scientific workflows.
+🎯 Driven by a passion for optics, quantum technology, and engineering expertise to streamline scientific workflows.
 Proficient in Python, C++, and a suite of tools, applying them to innovate across hardware and software development while pushing the boundaries of experimental precision.

 ## About the Faraday Lab